-Click the program title for more information about each of Epworth’s programs, including contact information and
+Click the program title for more information about each of Epworth’s programs, including contact information and details of service.

 The Aging Out program helps prepare youth for a successful transition out of the foster care system, equipping youth with the skills and resources necessary for self-sustainability.
 Once enrolled, youth remain in Aging Out regardless of placement or custody status until the age of 25.
 This not only provides the youth with continued support services past the point of emancipation from foster care, but it gives the youth what is sometimes their only consistent, long-term relationship.

 The Chafee program serves youth ages 14 to 21 who are currently in foster care and residing in St. Louis City or St. Louis County.
 The purpose of the Chafee program is to prepare youth for a successful transition to independence.
 Young adults enrolled in the Chafee program choose their level of participation.

 Family Focus supports youth in the transition from Residential Treatment to life at home, helping them successfully resolve issues with family.

 The Family Support Network offers free weekly, in-home counseling to improve family communication and relationships and provides information on effective methods of stress management and conflict resolution.